 Explainer: What Exactly is the Metaverse

-Similarities with MMORPG and Multiverse Games
+1. Some Similarities with Multiplayer and Multiverse Games

-Highlighting and Understanding the Elements of the Metaverse
+3. Highlighting and Understanding the Elements of the Metaverse

 Pros: Advantages and Applications of Metaverse